“I feel a recipe is only a theme, which an intelligent cook can play each time with a variation.”

 - Duck fat is one of my favorite fats.
 If you have another favorite fat, feel free to substitute.

 - You can also use this recipe to simply cook the squash and top with other favorite sauces.
-Instead of the duck fat apple juice glaze, try pesto or tomato-less sauce.
+Instead of the duck fat apple juice glaze, try pesto or no-tomato pasta sauce.
 Add some protein to make it a meal.
 Lastly, there are some creative recipes that use cooked spaghetti squash as a base, like this spaghetti squash hash with chicken, bacon and kale.

-- Lastly, if you want to cook another type of winter squash in the Instant Pot, it works the same way.
+- And if you want to cook another type of winter squash in the Instant Pot, it works the same way.
 You might just need to increase or decrease the cooking time 5 or 10 minutes, depending on the size and type of squash.
 Have fun experimenting!

 Don't Have An Instant Pot?
 Here's the Oven-Stovetop Method